R4YM3/dotfiles/README.md

 Notice the following in the example projects
 - Each project installs a tmuxinator project
-- Each project a aliased tmuxinator project
+- Each project an aliased tmuxinator project
 This will give the benefit to boot up a project with just one command, thanks to tmuxinator.
 Try execute `$ dotfiles` after installing projects.